-How to Cure Athlete's Foot Fungus Between Toes
+How to Cure Athlete's Foot Between Toes and Toenail Fungus

-This article will teach you all about athlete's foot and what to do about it.
-Including:
+This article will teach you all about athlete's foot, toenail fungus, and what to do about these conditions.
+You will learn:

 - What causes it